joewiz/airlock/README.md

 ## Running Tests

-To run tests locally your app needs to be installed in a running exist-db instance at the default port `8080` and with the default dba user `admin` with the default empty password.
+To run tests locally your app needs to be installed in a running eXist-db instance at the default port `8080` and with the default dba user `admin` with the default empty password.

-A quick way to set this up for docker users is to simply issue:
+A quick way to set this up for Docker users is to simply issue:

 ```bash
 docker run -dit -p 8080:8080 existdb/existdb:release
 ```

-After you finished installing the application, you can run the full testsuite locally.
+After you finished installing the application, you can run the full test suite locally.

 ### Unit-tests

 This app uses [mochajs](https://mochajs.org) as a test-runner.
-To run both xquery and javascript unit-tests type:
+To run both XQuery and Javascript unit-tests, type:

 ```bash
 npm test